 In the middle ages Miralpeix Castle was built where the town hall currently stands.
-In the 16th and 17th centuries the population grew as people came from France and the town recovered from the wars and pandemics of the 14th and 15th centuries.
+The population grew In the 16th and 17th centuries as people came from France and the town recovered from the wars and pandemics of the 14th and 15th centuries.
 During this time the economic activity of Sitges revolved around fishing.

 Sitges is home to two museums that are declared sites of National Interest: Cau Ferrat and the Maricel Museum.
 Also worth visiting are the Palau de Maricel, Fundació Stämpfli and the Museu Romàntic.

 Sitges has a lively calendar of festivals throughout the year.
 The famous Carnival takes place in late February.
 During June’s Corpus Christi festival, the streets of Sitges are covered in artwork made from flower petals.
 The festival of Santa Tecla is celebrated in September, to mark the end of summer.